cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-tablespace.md

 You cannot run `DROP TABLESPACE` inside a transaction block.

 Run `DROP TABLESPACE` during a period of low activity to avoid issues due to concurrent creation of tables and temporary objects.
 When a tablespace is dropped, there is a small window in which a table could be created in the tablespace that is currently being dropped.
-If this occurs, Greenplum Database returns a warning.
+If this occurs, Cloudberry Database returns a warning.
 This is an example of the `DROP TABLESPACE` warning.

 ```
 testdb=# DROP TABLESPACE mytest;